whilework/mood-mirror-legal/privacy.md

 ## Who we are

 Mood Mirror is a private mood journaling and reflection app.
-If you have questions about this Privacy Policy, contact us at questions@moodmirror.app.
+If you have questions about this Privacy Policy, contact us at mood.mirror.bot@gmail.com.

 ## Data stored on your device